-Lübeck's old town was declared a World Heritage Site by UNESCO in 1987.
-On the old town island there are more than 1,400 registered monuments that must be preserved and protected.
-From 1950 to the present day, the Possehl Foundation has contributed well over fifty million euros to the preservation and shaping of the architectural diversity of Lübeck’s old town.
+In 1987 the old town of Lübeck was declared a UNESCO World Cultural Heritage site.
+On the old town island there are more than 1,400 listed buildings, which all have to be maintained and preserved.
+The Possehl Foundation provides financial support for the historically appropriate refurbishment of many listed buildings.
+Another of the Foundation’s commitments is the preservation of “Lübeck’s Seven Spires” on the five churches in the old town.
+From 1950 to the present day the Possehl Foundation has contributed over €55 million to preserving and shaping the architectural diversity of Lübeck’s old town.

 The great synagogue in Lübeck was consecrated in 1880: an impressive building with Moorish elements and a large dome.
 In 1939 the city of Lübeck forced the Jewish community to sell the synagogue.
 The proud dome and all the decorative elements were removed.
 A simple brick façade remained.
 After the war the Jewish community returned.
 The façade was protected as a listed monument in 1991: it is a testament to the desecration of Jewish religion and culture by National Socialists in Lübeck and is recognised as a national monument by the federal government.